 The play was directed by Roxana Silbert, designed by Ti Green and lit by Chahine Yavroyan.
 The cast was Waleed Akhtar (Saeed/Bobby Hussain/Sergeant Shergar), Brid Brennan (Sofia Nicol/Pamela Powell), George Costigan (Clem Jones), Ian McDiarmid (Enoch Powell), Rebecca Scroggs (Rose Cruickshank/Joyce Cruickshank), Phaldut Sharma (Sultan/Dr Sharma), Paula Wilcox (Grace Hughes/Marjorie Jones), and introducing April Alexander, Chijioke Egbezor-Oum and Christina Wright-Young (Young Rose).

+Having said that, the play is only partly about Enoch Powell.
 The opening lines of the play are "How to talk to people we hate.
 How to speak across the anger that divides us."
+It's a play about conversation, how to have a conversation in a multicultural society.

-The starting point is that we have been debating immigration and identity for over fifty years and our divisions are deeper than ever.
-Isn't it time we considered the possibility there is something wrong with the way we are framing the conversation?
+We have been debating immigration and identity for over fifty years and our divisions are deeper than ever.
+Is there something wrong with the way we are framing the conversation?